firefly-iii/firefly-iii/README.md

 #### Some advantages of using Firefly

 - Firefly can import any CSV file, so migrating from other systems is easy.
 - Firefly runs on your own server, so you are fully in control of your data.
+Remember, there is no such thing as "the cloud", it’s just somebody else’s computer.
+Would you store your financial records on someone else's computer?
+- Firefly has lots of features without becoming fancy or bloated.
 - If you feel you're missing something you can just ask me and I'll add it!

 Firefly is pretty awesome.
 [You can read more about Firefly III, and its features, on the Github Pages](https://jc5.github.io/firefly-iii/).